gvwilson/sensibleadventures/nardica.md

 She heard a meaty *bang!* as he slapped the galley table with his good hand.

 With one last longing look at the machine shop,
-Madi undogged the hatch beside her and yanked it open.
+Iffy undogged the hatch beside her and yanked it open.
 "Here, captain," she said over the scrape and squeal of rusty hinges.
 "I was just---"